In this section, you will find easy-to-understand explanations of each grammar table to help you get the most out of your English Study Card.

 Where have you been?
 I´ve been looking for you everywhere.

 Have you ever been to Toledo?

 This table in your card shows four different tenses and four modal verbs using there is/there are.

 There is going to be a big crowd.

 There haven’t been many enquiries.

-This table shows you that when you answer the question How long have you…?
-The answer needs either since or for.
+This table shows you the two ways in which you can answer the question How long have you…?
+The answer can be either since or for.